msyvr/semm/README.md

 raise InvalidSignature
 ```

-- so, let's comment out the .validate method and check the value of siwe_message['address'] that would be passed to that validation and compare with the original message dict value for 'address'
+- so, let's comment out the .validate method and check the value of siwe_message['address'] that would be passed to that validation and compare with the signed message value for 'address'
-    -  (caveat: expecting the values from the original message and SiweMessage-generated message should match but, based on what I've seen in the codebase so far, I'm not 100% sure that's how siwe works, and the following may not be the appropriate vector for troubleshooting this issue):
+    -  (caveat: I'm not 100% sure that check is meaningful, and the following may not be the appropriate vector for troubleshooting this issue):

 ```
-print(siwe_message.address == msg[0]['address'])
+print(msg_dict['address'] == siwe_message.address)

 True
 ```